ilustrecpe/sysad2-2022/quiz21/README.md

   cd ~
   mkdir ansible

+    ANSIBLE_CONFIG (environment variable if set)

+    ansible.cfg (in the current directory)

+    ~/.ansible.cfg (in the home directory)

+    /etc/ansible/ansible.cfg

 ##### Move to that directory and open a new inventory file using your text editor of choice.
 Here, we’ll use nano: